- Schools -

-Junior School teachers are responsible for the Pastoral Care of their students under the guidance of the Head of Junior Schools.
-The Middle and Senior Schools operate on a pastoral care system with a Year Level Coordinator working with home group teachers who are primarily responsible for individual student wellbeing.
+Junior School teachers are responsible for the Pastoral Care of their students under the guidance of the Head of Junior School.
+Middle and Senior School operate on a pastoral care system with a Year Level Coordinator working with home group teachers who are primarily responsible for individual student wellbeing.
 Pastoral Care incorporates student welfare, management, and discipline.
-Effective Pastoral Care depends on the mutual respect and trust that exists among all teachers and students.
-Such partnerships are nurtured and fostered at Newhaven College.
+Effective Pastoral Care depends on the mutual respect and trust that exists among all teachers and students, such partnerships are nurtured and fostered at Newhaven College.

 You can do it program

 You Can Do It is one of the specific programs embedded in our Prep to Year 8 curriculum.
 KidsMatter is a mental health and well-being framework that is utilised at Newhaven College to make a positive difference in the lives of our students.
 You Can Do It optimises the social, emotional and academic capabilities that all young people need to acquire in order to be successful in school, experience well-being, and have positive relationships that include making contributions to others and the community.